Canning Jam without pectin

 Another way to check for readiness is to use a candy thermometer.
 Gelling point temperature will depend on your altitude.

 First, you’ll need to figure out the gelling point for your elevation.
-Determine your boiling point temperature by holding a candy thermometer in boiling water and then adding 8 degrees.
+Determine your boiling point of water.
+Find the temperature by holding a candy thermometer in boiling water and then adding 8 degrees.
 This is your gelling point.

 Or you can just see the chart I have below to check for your gelling point.